 Gross Disposable Household Income (GDHI) is the amount of money individuals have for spending or saving.
 This is money left after expenditure such as taxes associated with income and social contributions, property ownership and future provision for pension income.

-- GDHI per head increased in all NUTS I regions except for the North East and North West which fell by 0.6% and 0.2% respectively.
+- GDHI per head increased in all NUTS I regions except for Yorkshire and Humber where it decreased by 0.2%.

-- The highest growth per head was recorded in East of England (1.3%).
+- The highest growth per head was recorded in London (2.2%).

 Current publication and tables

 - Regional Household Income & Regional Gross Disposable Household Income (GDHI) bulletin, statistical tables and interactive charts